5th Global Meeting

 Call for Presentations 2016

 Wednesday 11th May – Friday 13th May 2016

-This inter- and multidisciplinary conference focuses on the relationship between the monstrous and the geographic.
-We welcome proposals by academics, teachers, independent researchers, students, artists, NGOs and anyone interested in manifestations of monstrosity in space.
-Possible topics may include topics as diverse as ancient burial sites, haunted houses, post-apocalyptic landscapes, and even recent topographical manifestations of the Gaza conflict or the crash site of Malaysia Airlines Flight 17.
-Even if they no longer bear the physical markers of violence, devastation and human suffering geographical locations are often imbued with memories of horror that are passed on from generation to generation through various textual, audial and visual media.
+What do ancient burial sites, haunted houses, post-apocalyptic landscapes, and even recent topographical manifestations of the Gaza conflict or the crash site of Malaysia Airlines Flight 17 all have in common?
+Even if they no longer bear the physical markers of violence, the geographic locations of devastation and human suffering are often imbued with memories of horror that are passed on from generation to generation through various textual, audial and visual media.

 We welcome presentations, papers, reports, performances, work-in-progress, workshops and pre-formed panels from all academic disciplines.
 Presentations may include but are not limited to the following topics: